Are you an adviser? Go to Unbiased Pro

 The collapse of firms, including construction giant Carilion and department chain BHS – and the resultant effect on their pension funds – has led many people to question whether their pension schemes are as safe as they once thought.

 Fortunately, pensions are protected.
-However, if your employer goes bust before you retire and you have a final salary pension, you may lose some of your pot.
+However, if your employer goes bust before you retire and you have a final salary pension, you may lose a small proportion of your pot.

 If you have a defined contribution pension, it won’t be affected even if your employer goes bust, as it’s not connected to them in any way.